SummaryRead the full fact sheet

 Immunisation against Hib

-Immunisation is the best protection against Hib infection and is recommended for all infants, young children and adults at high risk.
+Immunisation is the best protection against Hib infection and is recommended for all infants, young children and any person with a specified medical risk condition.

 Protection against Hib is available under the National Immunisation Program Schedule.
 In Victoria, the Hib vaccine is offered free of charge for:

-- all children at two, four, six months – the first three primary doses of Hib vaccine are given as part of a combined vaccine against diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio and Hib vaccine (six-in-one vaccine)
+- all babies at two (from six weeks), four, six months – the first three primary doses of Hib vaccine are given as part of a combined vaccine against diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio and Hib vaccine (six-in-one vaccine)

 - all children at 18 months – a fourth booster dose of Hib vaccine is given